treasure-data/serverengine/README.md

 This feature is useful to minimize downtime where workers take long time to complete tasks.

 ```
-# 1. start server
+# 1. starts server
 +------------+    +----------+    +-----------+
 | Supervisor |----|  Server  |----| Worker(s) |
 +------------+    +----------+    +-----------+

-# 2. detach (SIGINT) and waits for completion for several seconds
+# 2. receives SIGINT and waits for shutdown of the erver for server_detach_wait
 +------------+    +----------+    +-----------+
 | Supervisor |    |  Server  |----| Worker(s) |
 +------------+    +----------+    +-----------+

-# 3. start new server if the server doesn't exit in a short time
+# 3. starts new server if the server doesn't exit in server_detach_wait time
 +------------+    +----------+    +-----------+
 | Supervisor |\   |  Server  |----| Worker(s) |
 +------------+ |  +----------+    +-----------+